-3.12 TREASURY MANAGEMENT STRATEGY
+3.11 TREASURY MANAGEMENT STRATEGY

-- 3.12.1 The Treasury Management Strategy Statement will be revised and presented to the Audit Committee and subsequently to Full Council in February 2020 in accordance with the CIPFA Treasury Management Code of Practice.
-The Statement will set out the proposed strategy with regard to borrowing, the investment of cash balances and the associated monitoring arrangements. - 3.12.2 The proposed prudential indicators set out in the Treasury Management Strategy will be based on the capital programme above in section 3.11 once finalised.
+- 3.11.1 The Treasury Management Strategy Statement will be revised and presented to Full Council in February 2020 in accordance with the CIPFA Treasury Management Code of Practice.
+The Statement will set out the proposed strategy with regard to borrowing, the investment of cash balances and the associated monitoring arrangements. - 3.11.2 The proposed prudential indicators set out in the Treasury Management Strategy will be based on the capital programme once finalised.

-3.13 BUDGET CONSULTATION
+3.12 BUDGET CONSULTATION